vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 My current symptoms as of the time of stopping daily recording are:

-* Intermittent pain/discomfort below the belly button, with occasional pain on the right (though thi has become less frequent over time)
+* Intermittent pain/discomfort below the belly button, with occasional pain on the right (though this has become less frequent over time)

 * A general sensation of tension / tightness / cramping when I probe or think about the area, even if I am not actively in pain.